cdepillabout/open-blog-posts/2021-12-20-purescript2nix.md

 Nix, `purescript2nix` might be a good choice.

-If you're looking to adopt `purescript2nix` into your build system professionally, I am open to freelance or consulting arrangements.
+If you're looking to adopt `purescript2nix` into your build system professionally, I am open to freelancing or consulting arrangements.
 I am of course open to any other freelance or consulting projects involving Nix.
-Please feel free to [get in touch](https://functor.tokyo/about) for more info.
+Feel free to [get in touch](https://functor.tokyo/about) for more info.

 ## Footnotes